-Examples of Turf Damaging Insects
+Common Turf Damaging Insects in Minnesota Lawns

 The Sod Webworm is the larvae (caterpillar) of small whitish to a light gray or tan moths.
 Caterpillars chew on grass blades and shoots, causing irregular patches of browning turf.
-A significant number of moths flying around may suggest a developing problem.
+A significant number of moths flying around during mowing or walking through the lawn may suggest a developing problem.
 Probing by birds may indicate the presence of sod webworms.
 The damage period is Summer through early Fall.
+These are very difficult to spot as they generally feed at night.
 Insecticides are available and can be applied at an additional cost.

 White Moths are the adult form of the sod webworm.
 The White Moth has a long snout with wings folded close to the body.
-Excess amounts of these moths flying around can often indicate a sod webworm problem.
+Excess amounts of these moths flying during mowing or walking the turf can often indicate a sod webworm problem.